saskiaotto/cheatsheets/README.md

-# cheatsheets
+# cheat sheets
-Here is a cheatsheet describing in short the workflow when using the R package "INDperform".
+Here is a cheat sheet describing in short the workflow when using the R package "INDperform".